ray-project/ray/doc/source/ray-core/tasks.rst

 To enable invocation stacktrace capture, set the environment variable ``RAY_enable_invocation_stacktrace=true``.
 When enabled:

-- The stacktrace will be captured when creating and invoking tasks
+- Ray captures the stacktrace when creating and invoking tasks
 - The stacktrace will be visible in:
   - Ray Dashboard UI under the task details
   - ``ray list task --detail`` CLI command output